tedee-com/tedee-example-ble-android/README.md

-# tedee lock communication example
+# Tedee Lock communication example

 ![lock](https://user-images.githubusercontent.com/81370389/209109383-c9163001-cc5b-418b-be65-87906a3cc11c.jpg)

 ## About

-This example project was created by the [tedee](https://tedee.com) team to show you how to operate the tedee lock using Bluetooth Low Energy communication protocol.
+This example project was created by the [Tedee](https://tedee.com) team to show you how to operate the Tedee Lock using Bluetooth Low Energy communication protocol.

 This project was created using Kotlin language and it runs on Android devices.

-The purpose of this project is to present how you can establish a Bluetooth connection with tedee Lock, start an encrypted session and operate it (currently only the `Unlock` command is implemented).
+The purpose of this project is to present how you can establish a Bluetooth connection with Tedee Lock, start an encrypted session and operate it (currently only the `Unlock` command is implemented).

 App uses RxAndroidBle library and custom implementation of secure BLE session.
-It is not using any tedee services and works only locally within the range of BLE.
+It is not using any Tedee services and works only locally within the range of BLE.
 During the preparation steps, you will have to get the lock certificate manually.

 With this example, you will be able to operate only one lock at a time.